Nickwasused/altv-python-masterlist/README.md

 # Usage

 ```
-import masterlist as altv
+from altvmasterlist import masterlist as altv
 ...
 or
 ...
-import altstats as altv
+from altvmasterlist import altstats as altv
-or
-...
-import altvcdn as altvcdn
 ```

 # Docs